Erlangen station: Rail services

-In long-distance services, the station is served by line 18 (Hamburg–Berlin–Halle–Erfurt–Erlangen–Nuremberg–Augsburg/Ingolstadt–Munich) at two-hour intervals, which is operated by ICE 1 multiple units.
+In long-distance services, the station is served by line 28 (Hamburg–Berlin–Halle–Erfurt–Erlangen–Nuremberg–Augsburg/Ingolstadt–Munich) at two-hour intervals, which is operated by ICE 1 multiple units.

+Regional services

 In regional services, the station is served by Regional-Express services on timetable route 820 (Nuremberg–Fürth–Erlangen–Forchheim–Bamberg–Lichtenfels–Sonnenberg) and route 891.2 (Nuremberg–Fürth–Erlangen–Forchheim).
 The RE trains are operated with Talent 2 services running at up to 160 km/h.
 These services are designated as line R2 by the Greater Nuremberg Transport Association (Verkehrsverbund Großraum Nürnberg, VGN).
 Since December 2010, Nuremberg S-Bahn line S1 has also run to Erlangen station.

 East of the station is the Hauptbahnhof bus stop, formerly called Bahnhofsplatz, which is served by city bus routes 281, 283–289 and 293–295 operated by Erlanger Stadtwerke (the city utility), by routes 20, 30 and 30E operated by Verkehrs-Aktiengesellschaft Nürnberg (VAG, the Nuremberg municipal public transport company), and by regional bus routes 202, 203, 205 and 253 operated by Omnibusverkehr Franken (OVF, a regional bus company, based in Nuremberg and owned by Deutsche Bahn).
 The bus station to the west of the station is served by regional bus routes 201, 208–210 and 254 operated by OVF.